serhii-babich/html-accordion-tabs/README.md

 }
 ```

-So, we added some paddings, colors and bit of animation.
+So, we added some paddings, colours and a bit of animation.
 Nice!
 Looks great now!
-But, as you can notice, content in «mobile» mode is switching extremely boring, without spark of joy.
+But, as you can notice, content in «mobile» mode is switching extremely boring, without a spark of joy.
 Let’s add this spark then:

 ```css
 @media screen and (max-width: 480px) {